barihari/design-portfolio/content/portfolio/project-4.md

       mental models.

-      > Widening your target doesn't improve your aim
+      > Widening your target doesn't improve your aim.

-      >

       >